 What works for your company is the best strategy for you.

 Revise this occasionally to have an edge in the market.
-The industry is constantly changing and your strategy must reflect that.
+The industry is constantly changing, and your strategy must reflect that.

 Consider your goals and how established you are in the industry.
 You may adopt the Market Penetrations Strategy if your product is new and you are looking for rapid adoption.
 If you have something unique to offer, do not be afraid to offer Premium Pricing for your differentiator.

-Purposeful pricing will help you set higher volume and profit margin per customer.
+Purposeful pricing will help you set higher volume and profit margins per customer.
 This will require intentional brainstorming and diving deep into the psyche of your clients.
 Put their needs first as you walk a mile in their shoes.
 Prioritize what they want and need over how you want to sell.
 This approach will go a long way in building your business and long-term successful relationships with your customers.

 If you have any questions on pricing strategies or need any clarification, feel free to reach out to us.
-Drop-in your comments below.
+Drop in your comments below.